Pan Tadeusz: Plot

-A young Polish noble, Tadeusz Soplica, comes back from his education in Vilnius to his family estate in Soplicowo.
+A young member of szlachta, Tadeusz Soplica, comes back from his education in Vilnius to his family estate in Soplicowo.
 Tadeusz is an orphan raised by his uncle – Judge Soplica, who is a younger brother of Tadeusz's long lost father, Jacek Soplica.
 Tadeusz is greeted by the Seneschal (Wojski), a family friend.
 The Seneschal tells him about the trial between the Judge and Count Horeszko concerning the ownership of a castle which once belonged to Pantler Horeszko – the Count's distant relative, a powerful aristocrat who was killed many years before.
 The trial is currently conducted by the Chamberlain (Podkomorzy), who is a friend and guest of the Judge.
 Tadeusz also meets Zosia – a young girl, granddaughter of the Pantler, who lives in the Judge's household, and her caretaker Telimena – the Judge's cousin.
 Tadeusz takes an interest in Zosia, but also flirts with Telimena.

 Meanwhile, Count Horeszko visits the Castle, where he is greeted by Gerwazy, the warden and an old servant of the late Pantler.
 The Count reveals to Gerwazy he has little interest in the Castle and intends to give up the trial.
 Gerwazy in response tells the Count the story of the conflict between Soplica's and Horeszko's family.
 The Pantler often invited Jacek Soplica, Tadeusz's father, to the Castle, as Jacek was very popular amongst lesser nobles in the land.
 Jacek aspired to marry the Pantler's daughter, but was refused by the Pantler.
-Later, when Russian troops stormed the Castle during the Kościuszko's uprising, Jacek suddenly arrived on the scene and shot the Pantler.
+Later, when Russian troops stormed the Castle during the Kościuszko uprising, Jacek suddenly arrived on the scene and shot the Pantler.
 Gerwazy swore to avenge his master, but Jacek disappeared.
 The story makes the Count excited about the conflict with the Soplicas and he decides he has to take the Castle back from the Judge.

 News spreads that a bear was seen in a nearby forest.
 A great hunt for it begins, in which, amongst others, Tadeusz, the Seneschal, the Count and Gerwazy take part.
 Tadeusz and the Count are both attacked by the bear.
 They are saved by Father Robak, a Bernardin monk, who unexpectedly appears, grabs Gerwazy's gun and shoots the bear.
 After the hunt, the Judge decides to give a feast.
 His servant Protazy advises to do so in the Castle, to demonstrate to everyone the Judge is its host.
 During the feast, an argument breaks out when Gerwazy accuses the Judge of trespassing and attacks Protazy when he accuses Gerwazy of the same.
 The Count stands in defense of Gerwazy and claims the Castle as his own.
 Fight ensues until Tadeusz stops it by challenging the Count to a duel next day.
 The Count angrily leaves and orders Gerwazy to get the support of lesser nobility of nearby villages to deal with the Soplicas by force.